-The most common type of car crash is a rear end accident.
-According to the National Highway Traffic Safety Administration, these collisions account for almost 3 million car crashes per year, or approximately 1/3 of all total auto accidents.
-This is common sense to most Portland metro-area drivers, who encounter the telltale sign of rear end crash on an almost daily basis in the sight of two vehicles pulled off on the shoulder of the road with the drivers outside exchanging their respective insurance information.
+The most common type of car crash is a rear-end accident.
+According to the National Highway Traffic Safety Administration, these collisions account for almost 3 million car crashes per year or approximately 1/3 of all total auto accidents.
+This is common sense to most Portland metro-area drivers, who encounter the telltale sign of a rear-end crash on an almost daily basis in the sight of two vehicles pulled off on the shoulder of the road with the drivers outside exchanging their respective insurance information.

-It is presumed that the driver of the rear vehicle, or the vehicle in back, is at-fault for the crash in rear end accidents.
+It is presumed that the driver of the rear vehicle, or the vehicle in the back, is at fault for the crash in rear-end accidents.
 This means that the at-fault driver’s insurance company should assume all liability for the car accident.
 However, this is not always the case and auto insurance companies have been known to try and blame the lead, or front vehicle, for the accident by claiming that the driver abruptly braked or quickly changed lanes, thereby causing the accident.
-It should not be assumed that simply because you were injured in a rear end collision that the other driver’s insurance company will accept responsibility and reasonably compensate you for your injuries.
-Insurance companies have become adept at defending rear end accident cases, which is why it is important to consult with a seasoned car accident attorney at Johnson Law, P.C. as soon as possible after you are injured.
+It should not be assumed that simply because you were injured in a rear-end collision the other driver’s insurance company will accept responsibility and reasonably compensate you for your injuries.
+Insurance companies have become adept at defending rear-end accident cases, which is why it is important to consult with a seasoned car accident attorney at Johnson Law, P.C. as soon as possible after you are injured.

-If the injured person did not immediately seek medical attention, or if it was irregular at first, the insurance company will also try and diminish its at-fault driver’s responsibility for the person’s injuries by saying that they must be caused by some other event than the car accident.
+If the injured person did not immediately seek medical attention, or if it was irregular at first, the insurance company will also try and diminish its at-fault driver’s responsibility for the person’s injuries by saying that they must have been caused by some other event than the car accident.

-If the insurance company is denying responsibility for your injuries caused by a rear end car accident, you need legal counsel who is committed to fighting until you get the justice you deserve.
-The attorneys at Johnson Law, P.C. have the expertise and knowledge to prove the true extent of your injuries in order to obtain compensation for the harms you have suffered.
+If the insurance company is denying responsibility for your injuries caused by a rear-end car accident, you need legal counsel who is committed to fighting until you get the justice you deserve.
+The attorneys at Johnson Law, P.C. have the expertise and knowledge to prove the true extent of your injuries in order to obtain compensation for the harm you have suffered.